deepnadevkar/Udacity-IntrotoMachineLearning/README.md

 # Udacity-IntrotoMachineLearning

-completed exercises to Udacity's Machine Learning course
+includes notes from the class and my completed exercises and mini projects.